clearpath-docs/Turtlebot-Sphinx-Tutorials/doc/AstraConfig.rst

 Astra Orbec Pro Configuration
 ==============================

 If you've just installed the Turtlebot ISO from scratch, you'll need to do one extra step to configure it to work with your Orbec Astra!
-Simply download  `this script <http://www.clearpathrobotics.com/assets/downloads/support/indigo-turtlebot.sh>`_ on your Turtlebot netbook, and run this command from the same directory as the download script.
+Simply download  `this script <http://www.clearpathrobotics.com/assets/downloads/support/kinetic-turtlebot.sh>`_ on your Turtlebot netbook, and run this command from the same directory as the download script.

 .. code:: bash

-	$ bash indigo-turtlebot.sh
+	$ bash kinetic-turtlebot.sh

 That's it!
 You can now go ahead and launch Turtlebot and it's associated packages using